 Bagworms look like small pine cones that hang from the branches of trees and shrubs.
 Many people do not realize they have them until damage has already begun.

-Avoid tossing on the ground as they will climb back up into the plant.
+The best way to get rid of bagworm cocoons is to handpick them off the infected tree.
+Place them in a trash can versus tossing them on the ground as they will climb back up into the plant.

 Bagworms prefer juniper, arborvitae, spruce, pine, and cedar but can also live on other trees and shrubs, including deciduous.